sabyabhoi/ditherust/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This application employs the [Floyd-Steinberd Dithering Algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) to dither an image.
+This application employs the [Floyd-Steinberg Dithering Algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) to dither an image.

 ### Built With